-I’m so happy to bring you another resource page that I hope will help you all in your quest for creating your best cosplays!
+I’m so happy to bring you another resource page !
+And it’s one I hope will help you all in your quest for creating your best cosplays.
 Today, it’s our wig stores!

-To celebrate this launch, we’ve gathered 5 ways to make sure you’re getting the right wigs for you!
+To celebrate this launch, we’ve gathered 5 ways to make sure you’re getting the right cosplay wig for you!
 So without further ado, let’s get into it!

 1. Always try it on (and wash your hair that morning)

 This one is crucial and it’s unfortunate that it’s likely the one that the majority of us are forced to skip more often than not.
-We’re either stuck purchasing wigs online with no frame of reference or basing fit off of a wig we purchased previously from the same store.
+We’re stuck purchasing wigs online with no frame of reference.
+Or we’re basing fit off of a wig we purchased previously from the same store.
 But whenever you get the chance – TRY THE WIG ON.
 And when you do plan to be trying on wigs, wash your hair that morning.
 Why?
 Well, when you wear a wig the oils in your hair will do 2 things –

 They will affect the overall texture and “fluff” (volume) of your hair and…

 Any oils and/or other dirt in your hair will rub off slightly onto wigs affecting their lifespan.

 For these reasons, you should always plan to wear wigs with clean hair underneath in general.
 Yes, your hair will likely have more volume, making it slightly harder to fit all of your hair underneath.
 But this will extend the lifespan of your wig and the time that you can go without washing it, which is especially important for those hard to style wigs.